 Cypionate is suspended in cottonseed oil; enanthate is suspended in sesame oil.

-Enanthate has a slightly larger amount of testosterone per milligram than cypionate since it is one atom lighter.
+Enanthate has a slightly more considerable amount of testosterone per milligram than cypionate since it is one atom lighter.
 However, the practical difference is minimal.

 Cost.
 Enanthate is slightly cheaper than cypionate.